Manasaare: Plot

 As their relationship reaches serious levels, Devika asks Manu point blank whether he is capable of cheating her, to which the latter replies in the negative.
 However, once the escaped inmate (Mahendra) is caught, and brought to the asylum by the police (Mahendra is a murderer), the staff realise their mix-up.
 However, in front of everyone, they accuse Manu of being complicit in the charade, so that he could enjoy a free ride at the hospital.
 Devika construes this as Manu's betrayal, and of the disingenuousness of his love, and spurns him.
 A shattered Manu is thrown out of the asylum, bidding a tearful farewell to his fellow inmates with whom he had developed a bond.
 As he leaves, he encounters Dollar (who had managed to finally escape) returning to the asylum, claiming that there was nothing in the world worth living for outside the asylum.

 When he arrives at his uncle's place however, he is once again exposed to the ridicule of people.

 The movie ends with Devika encountering him near his house.
 It is shown that she is cured of her dementia when she remembered Manu, who helped her to let go of her painful past, and move on; when she fought back the abusive doctor, and having watched the tape again, Devika is convinced that his love for her was real.
 The doctors have also concluded that Manu was responsible for "curing" Devika, and she says that is why she has returned to him; but Manu says that he himself is deemed to be uncured, and insane - being laughed at by society.
 Devika asks him, rather nonchalantly, as to how could that be his problem, and Manu comes around - with both of them pitying society, and walking away.
 The final scene closes with a voice-over, of a line that Shankrappa had delivered to Manu when the latter first arrived at the asylum - "Those in this world that come to an asylum, are those who can be cured.
 The ones who cannot be cured at all, remain outside.
 There's a chance that you'll be cured of madness, which is something that others outside don't have.
-Wheover comes here is only temporarily mad, but the ones on the outside are permanently so."
+Whoever comes here is only temporarily mad, but the ones on the outside are permanently so."

 The movie has shades of "One flew over the Cuckoo's Nest", the conundrum illustrated in "Catch-22" and also shows the 'institutionalisation' depicted in "The Shawshank Redemption".
 The main thrust of the movie is to show the hypocrisy of a society which classifies behaviours, and, by extension, people into 'normal' and 'abnormal'.